cmgerber/PLOS_Cloud_Explorer/README.md

 # PLOS Cloud Explorer

 ## Problem Statement
 The open access (OA) publishing movement promises to enrich the public domain with knowledge and scholarship previously confined to restricted-access journals.
 Despite the major potential benefits of OA to the public understanding of science, academic journals are still largely inaccessible on a cultural level.
 Here we focus on the challenge of getting a summary-level picture of a particular area of research.
 Our goal is to create an experience that allows both researchers and curious members of the general public to explore research trends and interactions between research topics.
 We are not aware of any current interactive tool that facilitates such interactions.

 ## Data
-Here we used open-access content published in the [Public Library of Science (PLOS)](http://www.plos.org/) journals.
+We used open-access content published in the [Public Library of Science (PLOS)](http://www.plos.org/) journals.
 The [PLOS Search API](http://api.plos.org/), which provides access to full article data and metadata, allowed us to extract article titles, abstracts, publication dates, and subject areas (keywords) that are part of the [PLOS Thesaurus](https://github.com/PLOS/plos-thesaurus).

 ## Our Process